-Podiatrists with little to no experience tend to make between $48920 and $76180 while the more experienced ones make over $171740 per year.
+Podiatrists with little to no experience tend to make between $52060 and $87980 while the more experienced ones can earn over $182690 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Podiatrist is to move to a higher paying state like HI.
-Right now, the highest paying states for Podiatrists are HI, NE, WI, MO and TX.
+One of the easiest ways to increase your salary as a Podiatrist is to move to a higher paying state like RI.
+Right now, the highest paying states for Podiatrists are RI, NE, WI, SC and NC.

-3 other factors that can increase your salary as A Podiatrist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Podiatrist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Podiatrists what degree they had when they got the job and most of them said they had a Post-doctoral followed by PhD.
+We asked other Podiatrists what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a PhD.